Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

   When an outage is detected, the edge is sent to a quarantine and it is checked again 10 minutes later.
 If the edge remains in outage state and it is not under any outage ticket in Bruin then it is moved from quarantine to another queue to be reported.
 The report is sent via e-mail when the hour scheduled at the beginning of the process is reached.

+  > This feature exists in code but it is currently disabled.

 * Outage monitoring.
 This process is responsible for resolving/unresolving outage tickets depending on the state of an edge.
 It is triggered every 3 minutes.